Another new feature in C2 are the struct-functions.

 // a public, const struct-function, first argument: const Shape*

-public func void Shape.print(const Shape* shape) {
+public fn void Shape.print(const Shape* shape) {

 stdio.printf("shape with %d sides\n", shape.sides);